kvarak/dnd/docs/_Classes/barbarian.md

 - You can use your Hungry Jaws trait one additional time before you must finish a rest.
 - When you reduce a creature to 0 hit points, other hostile creatures of the same type that can see you must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be frightened of you until the end of their next turn.
 A creature that succeeds on this saving throw is immune to this effect for 24 hours.

 ### Insightful Predator
 Your familiarity with the strange, alien minds of other creatures has grown, and the knowledge you're able to draw out from a trophy increases.
-You have advantage on Perception, Insight and Intimidation checks made against creatures of the same type as your current trophy, and you can't be surprised by enemies if at least one of them is that creature type.
+You have advantage on Perception and Intimidation checks made against creatures of the same type as your current trophy, and you can't be surprised by enemies if at least one of them is that creature type.

 ### Glory to the Pack
 You are able to convey your knowledge and instincts to others.
 When a friendly creature you can see makes an attack roll or ability check against a creature of the same type as your current trophy, you can use a ***reaction*** to give it advantage.